Marlins Man

 Laurence Leavy (born October 13, 1956), better known as Marlins Man, is an American sports fan and lawyer from North Miami Beach, Florida.
 He gained fame in 2012 for his frequent appearances at major sporting events while wearing orange Miami Marlins apparel.
-His seating placement in view of broadcast cameras has drawn attention at the World Series, Super Bowl, NBA Finals, Kentucky Derby, College World Series, and other events.
+His seating placement in view of broadcast cameras has drawn attention at the World Series, Super Bowl, NBA Finals, Kentucky Derby, Stanley Cup Finals, College World Series, and other events.
 Leavy has been described by USA Today as a "ubiquitous superfan".

 Rise to prominence

 Leavy's presence was first noted while attending a 2012 NBA Playoffs basketball game featuring the Miami Heat, where the team distributed white T-shirts before the game.
-Leavy had attended a Marlins game earlier the same day, and the white T-shirt he was given at the door was stolen from his seat, causing him to be visible on television in his now trademark orange Marlins jersey and visor.
-Later that year, Leavy was seen sitting behind home plate at AT&T Park during the World Series between the San Francisco Giants and the Detroit Tigers.
-The following day, a park ranger Leavy met near the Golden Gate Bridge coined the term "Marlins Man".
+Leavy wore an orange Marlins jersey and visor among the sea of white promo T-shirts, increasing his visibility on television.
+Later that year, Leavy was seen sitting behind home plate at AT&T Park during the World Series between the San Francisco Giants and the Detroit Tigers wearing a brightly-colored jersey of neither team that was playing, increasing his visibility on television again.
+His pseudonym was coined as a result of this.

-Leavy credits his rise to prominence to the new orange uniforms introduced by the Miami Marlins in 2012.
-Previously, he dressed in the team's white jersey with teal pinstripes, which was not noticeable in the stands.
-He increased his presence at sporting events after being diagnosed with liver cancer in 2014, although the diagnosis was later proven incorrect.
-In a 2017 interview, Leavy said he had attended 27 Super Bowls, 94 World Series games, 90 NBA Finals games, and "hundreds and hundreds of basketball and baseball playoffs games" to date.
-His presence at baseball games is so ubiquitous that he is depicted in the stands in the video game MLB: The Show.
+Leavy wears the highly-visible orange uniforms introduced by the Miami Marlins in 2012.
+His previous attire, the Marlins' white jersey with teal pinstripes, was not noticeable in the stands.

+His attendance at sporting events increased after being incorrectly diagnosed with liver cancer in 2014.
 In a 2014 interview, Leavy estimated that he spent an average of 300 days per year traveling to sporting events.
 He covers his airline fares with frequent-flyer miles and his hotel and car rental fees with credit card points.
 However, he pays for his front-row seats at sporting events in cash.
+In a 2017 interview, Leavy asserted he had attended 27 Super Bowls, 94 World Series games, 90 NBA Finals games, and "hundreds and hundreds of basketball and baseball playoffs games" to date.

-Leavy is popular with fans and is often asked to pose for selfies.
-He has tens of thousands of followers on Twitter, Instagram, and Facebook.
+Leavy is known among sports fans and often poses for photos.
+He has social media accounts on Twitter, Instagram, and Facebook.
 In addition to buying his own season tickets, he often buys season tickets for clients and friends, and orders drinks for newfound stadium friends.
+His presence is depicted in the video game MLB: The Show.

-Leavy owns several "Marlins Man" jerseys and occasionally gives them away on behalf of charities, as when he listed his jersey, visor, and tickets from the 2014 World Series on eBay and garnered $5,621 for the Make-A-Wish Foundation.
-He has also given away jerseys on behalf of the March of Dimes.
+Leavy occasionally gives away Marlins jerseys on behalf of charities, including the March of Dimes.
+He also sold his jersey, visor, and tickets from the 2014 World Series for $5,621 on eBay, which was supposed to go to the Make-A-Wish Foundation.